 Here are scanned copies of the labs to bring with you.
 Also, please bring goggles.
 If you are unable to make it, then text me and I will start a zoom or FaceTime so you can watch parts of the lab from home.
 I will make sure that you get all the information you need even if you don’t attend the lab.

-The lab went very well on September 10 at Vancouver Community College.
-Robyn and Klaudia did a marvelous job of arranging the desks so all students were distanced and had everything they needed at their station.
-Also, the demonstrations of microscope use, slide preparation, and culture collections went swimmingly – thank you Robyn and Klaudia.
+The lab went very well on September 9, 2021 at Vancouver Community College.
+The stations were distanced and had students had everything they needed at their station.
+Also, the demonstrations of microscope use, slide preparation, and culture collections went swimmingly – thank you Hilary!

 Here is a file with a summary of the lab, student image submissions, and resources for you to become more familiar with all aspects of this lab, in particular videos produced by our own amazing lab staff, Robyn Wood, Hilary Brown and Klaudia Jurkemik.